lapeju99/DSA-Portfolio/README.md

 ## Question 10:
 Which customer returned items, and what segment do they belong to?

+Customers returned items in all segments but most especially in corporate and small business

 SELECT DISTINCT TOP 10 o.[Order_ID], o.[Customer_Name], o.[Customer_Segment]
 FROM [dbo].[KMS Sql Case Study] o